 Regular Cleaning and Inspection

-Depending on the material, clean your no pull leash and harness regularly to remove dirt, sweat, and oils, which can cause skin irritation.
+Clean your no-pull leash and harness regularly to remove dirt, sweat, and oils, which can cause skin irritation.
 Always inspect the hardware, straps, and stitching for any signs of wear and tear before each walk to ensure safety and prevent unexpected breakage.

 Safety in Public